fredrkl/aks_fluxv2_demo/README.md

 # AKS Flux v2 add on demø

 AKS has a built-in integration with Flux v2.
-This repo is a demo of how to use it.
+This repo is demoing it.